aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/network-timeouts/_index.md

     // Create an HTML document with a custom configuration using var document = new HTMLDocument(documentPath, configuration);

 {{< /highlight >}}

 In this example, we create an instance of the `TimeoutMessageHandler` class and insert it at the top of the list of message handlers in the network service.
-This ensures that the timeout value set by the `TimeoutMessageHandler` will take precedence over any other timeout values that may have been set.

 Finally, we create an instance of the [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class, passing in the path to the HTML file and the configuration object.
 The HTMLDocument class will use the network service from the configuration object to make the necessary network requests.

 ## **Network Timeout to Convert HTML**